googleapis/google-cloud-python/docs/datastore-narrative_example.rst

 applies filtering based on the passed criteria:

-- If ``employee_id`` is passed, it adds an "ancestor" filter to restrict the reslts to expense reports contained in the given employee (lines 4-6).
+- If ``employee_id`` is passed, it adds an "ancestor" filter to restrict the results to expense reports contained in the given employee (lines 4-6).

-- If ``status`` is passed, it adds an "attribute" filter to restrict the reslts to expense reports which have that status (lines 7-8).
+- If ``status`` is passed, it adds an "attribute" filter to restrict the results to expense reports which have that status (lines 7-8).

 .. note::